jaipack17/2D-Projectile-Module/README.md

 ![image](https://user-images.githubusercontent.com/74130881/128538526-fa4127e2-119f-416c-a383-8867a79805ab.png)

 "Weapon Controller" will be the script we'll be coding in!
+The code below utilizes all the functions and events of the module!

 ```lua
 local module = require(path.to.module)